Home

 All about Enderbite and Harzburgite Properties

 Know all about Enderbite and Harzburgite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite and Harzburgite belong to Igneous Rocks.Texture of Enderbite is Granular whereas that of Harzburgite is Phaneritic.
 Enderbite appears Veined or Pebbled and Harzburgite appears Rough and Shiny.
-The luster of Enderbite is not available while that of Harzburgite is shiny.
+The luster of Enderbite is while that of Harzburgite is shiny.
 Enderbite is available in black, grey, orange, pink, white colors whereas Harzburgite is available in dark greenish - grey colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Harzburgite are creating artwork, gemstone, jewelry, source of chromite, platinum, nickel and garnet, source of diamonds.

 Compare Igneous Rocks